razi-rais/microservices/workshop/readme.md

 To view the performace monitoring metrics in Kubernetes, Grafana provides a popular visualization dashboard.
 This is done by enabling Heapster addon which provides multi-level monitoring and performance analysis including pods, nodes, and cluster.
 Behind the scenes, it leverages InfluxDB as the storage backend for metric data and Grafana as visualization UI.

-> Note: Minikube has a set of built in addons that can be used enabled, disabled, and opened inside of the local Kubernetes environment.
+> Note: Minikube provides you with the built in addons that can be enabled,disabled, and opened inside of the local Kubernetes environment.
 They provide a convenient way to enable or disable features in your Kubernetes envrioment.
 You can find more details about addons [here](https://github.com/kubernetes/minikube/blob/master/docs/addons.md)

-You start by enabling an heapster addon:
+You start by enabling the heapster addon:

 ```
 $ minikube addons enable heapster